adonm/technology-outreach/Documents/AppEvolution.md

 ## Enhanced Security and Control

-Centralized vulnerability management to address current weaknesses across all platforms

-Implement phishing resistant multifactor authentication across the sector
+Centralized vulnerability management enables targeting current weaknesses across all platforms and implementing evolving controls such as zero trust architectures and phishing resistant multifactor authentication at scale.

 Improve security visibility and response capabilities